History of Madison NY

 Samuel Mott founded a company in 1868 which has become synonymous with quality in the apple products line.
 An apprentice lawyer in Madison, named Samuel Nelson, took his learning experiences and went on to become a United States Supreme Court Justice, helping to decide the Dred Scott case among others.

 Business has always been at the forefront of township interests.
-From grist mills and cheese manufacturing of the past, to restaurants and the various individual business venues today, the Town of Madison continues a rich business tradition in Central New York.
+From the Motts Apple Cider Vinegar plant, grist mills and cheese manufacturing of the past, to restaurants and the various individual business venues today, the Town of Madison continues a rich business tradition in Central New York.

 Agriculture in our area continues a progression that has seen the evolution from grain to hops to dairy and beyond.
 Today, an emphasis on "green foods" has seen the emergence of "organic produce farms," which supply local and regional demand.